chris-revell/VertexModel/ReadMe.md

 TODO:

-- Control division by selecting from random distribution.
+- Control distribution of cell divisions by selecting from random distribution.
 - How do we choose T1 transition edge length threshold?
 Should this depend on preferred cell perimeter?
 - Remove vertices where there are two short peripheral edges belonging to the same cell.
 - Consolidate ordering of vertices and edges around cells using topology into a function that can be used everywhere; reduce reliance on calculating angles.